OUTER JOIN

 20 Sam 20 Sales Mgr

-In this example the “T1.ID < 30” check is done during the join where it does not any eliminate rows but rather limits those that match in the two views:
+In this example the “T1.ID < 30” check is done during the join where it does not eliminate rows but rather limits those that match in the two views:

 SELECTT1.NAME,